Impact123/SmacBans-Block/README.md

 * The plugin will automatically create a `smacbans-block.cfg` in `..cfg/sourcemod/`
 * The plugin has support for the automatic [Updater](http://forums.alliedmods.net/showthread.php?t=169095), we highly recommend you to use it

+## Developers

-## Compiling
+### Compiling
 There is only one thing you should note when compiling.
 The includefile is included locally, hence it must lie in the same folder as the sourcecode, just like in this repo.

+## Integrating
+In version 0.1.9 some IPC-features were added which you can use in your own plugins.
+If you write a plugin which integrates with SmacBans: Block we'd be happy to hear about it.

+#### Forwards

+	forward Action:Smacbans_OnSteamIDBlock(client, String:auth[], String:banreason[]);
+Called after the apiresponse was processed but before the block happens.
+This can can be blocked and for example can be used to allow certain banned used to join a server

+    forward SmacBans_OnSteamIDStatusRetrieved(String:auth[], banstatus, String:banreason[]);
+Called after the apiresponse was processed and all actions have been done.
+This can be used for example to implement an SQL-based logging mechanism.

+Please take a look at the includefile for more informations.